Habanero Peppers – Fruity, Spicy and Beautiful

 Love the tasty flavor of the habanero, but want to be able to eat more than 1/4 of a pepper?
 The habanada was bred to have the same great taste, but none of the heat of the original habanero.

 If you have experience with habaneros, tasting a habanada is strange the first time, with the expectation of intense heat.
-This may be a novelty, but it can be great for cooking and making less spicy hot sauces with the great habanero flavor.
+This may be a novelty pepper, but it can be great for cooking and making less spicy hot sauces with the great habanero flavor.
+Get seeds here.

 Mustard Habanero

 This is another color variation of the habanero.
-Our plants produced huge, wrinkled pods that were especially spicy.
-Seeds can be difficult to find for this habanero type.
+When I grew this variety, the plants produced huge, wrinkled pods that were very spicy.
+Get seeds here.

-One of the hottest varieties of habanero, the Red Savina ranks around 500,000 SHUs on the Scoville scale.
-This makes it an intensely hot pepper, bred in California over many years to produce more capsaicin.
+One of the hottest habaneros out there, the red savina ranks around 500,000 SHUs on the Scoville scale.
+This makes it basically a superhot pepper, bred in California over many years to produce more capsaicin.
 If the regular habanero just isn’t hot enough for you, the red savina will step things up considerably!
+Get seeds here.

 Growing Habanero Peppers